 1. Correspondence.
 8 folders (ca. 120 items).
 1918-1955.

 This series contains a combination of personal and professional correspondence.
 Prior to 1941, the correspondence is scant and consists mostly of personal letters and administrative notices from the military.
 The personal correspondence is mostly letters from Ralph’s wife, “Larrie” while he was stationed overseas and are personal in nature.
 These letters give researchers a look at local and national events prior to the bombing of Pearl Harbor.
 Larrie writes frequently of feeling lonely while he’s away.
 A letter from May 11th says, “Maybe writing to you will ward off that “Sunday afternoon feeling” (1:1).
 There are also interesting accounts of how military wives conducted their lives on the home front.
 Larrie frequently relays events of the day to Ralph.
 She writes in a letter from September 16th that “all afternoon the roar of Army motors as a convoy passed Wendover & went out to the Battleground for encampment” (1:2).
 A letter to Ralph dated June 4th, 1941 discusses the harsh conditions in Trinidad being reported and that they “believe you’re doing right by our boys” (1:7).
 Lewis writes to the editor of the Greensboro Daily News stating he “did not want the boys to be represented as softies or spineless” (1:7).
-The misc. correspondence contains an interesting letter from Ralph to Larrie, giving explicit instructions on taking care of the house and making preparations for her and their son, Ralph Jr. to join him in Trinidad (1:4).
+The miscellaneous correspondence contains an interesting letter from Ralph to Larrie, giving explicit instructions on taking care of the house and making preparations for her and their son, Ralph Jr., to join him in Trinidad (1:4).

 2. Diaries.
 3 folders (3 items).
 1941-1955.